Who We Are

 - Teacher training programme – our experienced workshop leaders and teachers share their unique knowledge and skills with colleagues who are new to working with special needs children through practical hands-on involvement, mentoring, talks and making the results and outcomes of their work available to the wider professional community through publications, online platforms, articles and blogs.

 The key feature of our work is continuity.
 We work with each of our students on a weekly basis, either through 1:1 lessons or in group setting.
 All our services are rolling programmes, so children and young people benefit over long period of time, typically 3-5 years, sometimes longer.
-At present, we work with an average of 400 students within each given year and expect the number to rise by about 25% to 30% in the next two years.
+At present, we work with over 800 students a year.
 There is some ongoing rotation within each school we work with, which means we get to work with about 20% new students each year.

 Music of Life is uniquely positioned to deliver the work it does.
 Conceived and led by professional musicians and experienced special needs practitioners, it always stood for our belief in the importance of regular, ongoing music training.
 We take proactive approach to fundraising and matching the need and expertise: without our efforts none of the highly successful, badly-needed projects that benefit hundreds of children, their schools and families, would have happened.
 Since our inception in 2003, we accumulated a lot of knowledge specific to what works and what doesn’t in the special needs settings.